jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 their task, again and again, on their timetable - no more waiting for you and your email response.

-## Everyone needs love!
+## badass users want self-service help

 So the first big benefit of the Heavy Ass Weights is they create Badass users.

-The second is a little less intuitive.
-I think a perceived disadvantage of the Heavy Weight approach is it will lead to us losing contact with our customers.
+Now that we've created all these badass users, how do we connect with them?

+Now that they've been empowered, badass users doesn't need hand-holding from an account rep, and they don't want to sit on hold waiting for your support team.

+Instead, they want helpful resources they can refer to again and again.

+OK, in adopting the Heavy Weight approach, I want you to repeat this mantra, each night before you go to bed:

+## The Best Support is No Support

+The best support is no support.

-The fear is that self-service will lead to a disconnect with our loving customers, which is super valuable.
+The fear is that self-service support will lead to a disconnect with our loving customers.

-I'm here to tell you nothing could be further from the truth.
+Nothing could be further from the truth.

-## Trust

-Let's take a look at the two components of building a connection with our customers.
-I'm going to illustrate for you how the Heavy Weights can actually strengthen it.

-The first component is trust.
-Trust, in the support context, is built on setting good expectations and then following through with them.

-In a light-weight, high rep approach, expectations are set by the customer via email.
-For the most part, this means we can do no wrong *until* we fall short.
-With nowhere else to look for help *but* support, they come to us confused, frustrated, maybe a little hungry.
-When we let them down, they are already at the end of their rope.

-Their emails might contain things like:
+## the inbox is a terrible place to meet people.

+Too often, our customer's first experience with us is in support.

+And the support context is a terrible place to meet people!
+The customer is stressed, the support person has a queue out the door - it's a recipe for disaster.

+What if instead of waiting for them, we created resources that walked them through the getting started workflows, and then started adding frequently asked questions to those resources?

+Suddenly our conversations go from being reactive, from having to reset expectations and beg for forgiveness, to being valuable and insightful.

+Let's look at a quick fictional example.
+Let's say the customer writes in and
+asks:

 "I just need to know if ya'll provide SEO for squirrel videos!
-I've looked everywhere and I can't find anything!"
+I've looked everywhere and I can't find anything!
+I bought this darn thing because I thought you supported squirrel video SEO!"

-to which we have to reply:
+If we don't have resources to point to, we're in reactive mode.
+We have to
+reply:

 "Sorry about that!
 We actually don't provide SEO support for squirrel videos!"